Ghostnode Intelligence

 Global: High

-Maintain continuous monitoring; avoid static compliance assumptions
+Maintain continuous surveillance; eliminate static assumptions within compliance workflows.

 Data & Documentation Integrity Risk